xinyinglim/articles/cloudfunc-iotcore/README.md

 You can modify the code to pass in configuration data through the *http.Request object.

-To check that the function works as intented, you can deploy it with
+To check that the function works as intended, you can deploy it with
 ```
 $	gcloud functions deploy UpdateWeather --runtime go111 --trigger-http --allow-unauthenticated
 ```